thriveweb/deking-new/content/posts/2022-05-01-utilise-that-spare-bedroom-in-your-home-turn-it-into-a-flex-room.md

 title: Utilise that spare bedroom in your home - turn it into a flex room
 status: Published
 date: '2022-05-01'
-featuredImage: /images/uploads/deking-garage-to-office2.png
+featuredImage: /images/uploads/deking-decks-flex-study.png
 shortDescription: >-
   Do you have a guest room that is vacant and unused most of the time?
 Stop wasting that space or filling it with junk.
 Repurpose the room.
-Transform it into a space that you can utilise and enjoy.
+Transform it into a flex room that you can utilise and enjoy.
 categories:
   - category: home extension
 meta:
   description: >-
     Do you have a guest room that is vacant and unused most of the time?
 Stop wasting that space or filling it with junk.
 Repurpose the room.
-Transform it into a space that you can utilise and enjoy.
+Transform it into a flex room that you can utilise and enjoy.
   title: Utilise that spare bedroom in your home - turn it into a flex room
 ---
 Do you have a guest room that is vacant and unused most of the time?
 Stop wasting that space or filling it with junk.
 Repurpose the room.
 Transform it into a space that you can utilise and enjoy.